Cassidy wins 2nd straight as Bruins' coach, 4-3 over Canucks

-BOSTON (AP) -- David Pastrnak scored with two minutes left in the third period, and the Boston Bruins won their second straight game under interim coach Bruce Cassidy with a 4-3 victory over the Vancouver Canucks on Saturday.
+David Pastrnak scored the tiebreaking goal with two minutes left in the third period, defensemen Colin Miller and Kevan Miller each had a goal and Boston won its second straight under Cassidy with a 4-3 victory over the Vancouver Canucks on Saturday.

+''We've asked them to get involved,'' Cassidy said. ''It's a matter of finding them and matter of finishing.''

+Kevan Miller knows it's a fine line between when to go to the offensive end or stay back.

 Cassidy took over earlier in the week when the Bruins fired Claude Julien, who was in his 10th season and coached the team to a 2011 Stanley Cup win.
 Boston also won in Cassidy's debut, 6-3 over San Jose on Thursday.

-Frank Vatrano had a goal and two assists, and Kevan Miller and Colin Miller each had a goal for the Bruins, who posted their fifth win in seven games.
+Frank Vatrano added a goal and two assists for the Bruins, who posted their fifth win in seven games.

+''He expects a lot out of his players,'' said forward Vatrano, who played under Cassidy in Providence of the AHL. ''He wants to you to play to your capabilities and expects the guys to compete night in and night out.''

 Backup goaltender Anton Khudobin made 29 saves for Boston.
 Ryan Miller had 26 for the Canucks.

+''To give it up with two minutes left is hard,'' Vancouver coach Willie Desjardins said.

-The Canucks had made it 3-all on Markus Granlund's goal with 5:37 left in the third.
+The Canucks had tied it at 3-all on Markus Granlund's goal with 5:37 left in the third.

+''I thought we battled hard enough to win,'' said Canucks forward Loui Erikssson, who spent three seasons with the Bruins before signing a $36-million, six-year deal with Vancouver during the offseason.

 Pastrnak took a pass along the left wing, slid the puck backward to himself before recollecting it and slipping a wrister past Ryan Miller.